 Buyers today expect a high level of presentation when viewing houses, but if every room is staged like a cheesy magazine spread, it can appear ‘salesy’ as though you’re trying to pull the wool over your buyers’ eyes.

-Clearly, you don’t want to present your home in its complete natural state (with clothes strewn across the floor and a kitchen sink full of dirty dishes...), but there’s a skill to successful home staging that requires taste and subtlety.
+Clearly, you don’t want to present your home in its natural state (clothes strewn across the floor and a kitchen sink full of dirty dishes), but there’s a skill to successful home staging that requires taste and subtlety.

-Home Staging Consultant, Wendy Brown, from Hillside Interior Design advises, “There are many different types of homes from modern contemporary to traditional.
+Home staging consultant, Wendy Brown, from Hillside Interior Design advises, “There are many different types of homes from modern contemporary to traditional.
 You need to choose a style that complements your home and ensure it flows through every room.
 Cohesion is so important when it comes to home staging.”

 “You want to show buyers how they can engage with each room.
 So, if a lounge room has an attractive fireplace or view, your sofas and chairs should face that feature to make the most of it.
 I’m often amazed how many times buyers try out the bed because they want to see how a bedroom will feel when they wake each morning.
 They judge a house on how they engage with it.
 If it feels awkward, they’ll be put off.”

 Never underestimate your buyers…

 The truth is buyers are more sophisticated than ever.
 They won’t be blinded by tacky home staging techniques.
 So get rid of the clichés and stick to the things that work.